-Employees should feel safe, supported, and able to work well in their Los Angeles, CA workplace.
+Employees should be able to feel safe, supported, and able to work well in their Los Angeles, CA workplace.
 Employers, managers, and supervisors are responsible for ensuring that all employees have a safe and welcoming work environment.
 There should be rules set in place by employers that determine what interactions and behaviors are appropriate for coworkers so that everyone is protected and kept safe.

-That is not the case for all employees, unfortunately.
+That is not the case for all employees, sadly.
 Countless circumstances can make a workplace feel unsafe or unhappy.
 Injuries, unequal or unfair pay, harassment from coworkers, and more can all impact your work environment.
 One of the most difficult things that could impact a workplace environment is sexual harassment.
 In the workplace, sexual harassment may include inappropriate jokes or comments, not awarding an individual with an earned promotion or raise because they refused sexual advancements, unwanted physical contact, or sexual assault.

 Any harassment or mistreatment can make a work environment unsafe and unhappy.
 Dealing with sexual harassment can be particularly difficult and make working all but impossible.
-An experienced Los Angeles sexual harassment attorney may be able to help if you or a loved one have been the victim of sexual harassment in the workplace.
+An experienced Los Angeles sexual harassment lawyer may be able to help if you or a loved one have been the victim of sexual harassment in the workplace.
 The team at California Employment Counsel, APC, is ready to assist you with any workplace harassment claims.

 While sexual harassment is a major form of harassment that needs to be dealt with properly, it is not the only type of discrimination or harassment that an employee may face at work.
 Unfortunately, employees are often mistreated by those in leadership at their workplace.
 This mistreatment may include unsafe conditions, threats of retaliation if a report is made, unfair or unequal wages, threats against an individual’s job, and more.